PyJedi/BITS-F464-ML/README.md

-# ML
+# BITS F464 : Machine Learning

+This repository contains the code for the assignments of the course "BITS F464 : Machine Learning"

-Python implementation of K-Means Clustering, Information Gain and Simple Linear Regression
+Assignment 1 : K-Means Clustering, Information Gain Assignment 2 : Linear Regression